criisv7/gitleaks-secret-scanner/gitleaks-precommit/README.md

 | `--about`               |       | Display attribution information.                                             |
 | `--help`, `--options`   |       | Show this help message.                                                      |

-**Note:** If both `--report-format` and `--html-report` are provided, the standard format will be generated and the HTML report will be ignored.

 ## CI/CD Integration Guide

 To scan only the changes in a Merge/Pull Request, use `--diff-mode ci`.
 This requires two environment variables to be set in your CI environment: